 Furthermore, men and women alike are ultimately saved as a result of the most significant birth in the history of humanity.
 Thus, Paul may have also been alluding to the fact that just as “the woman [Eve] was deceived and became a sinner” (v.
 14), so the woman Mary conceived and brought forth the Savior.

 Finally, salvation here cannot mean salvation in the ultimate sense.
-If it did, women would not be saved by God’s grace through faith alone.
-Unlike men, they would also have to bear children.
-This not only is absurd but stands in direct opposition to the unambiguous teaching of Scripture (John 14:6; Ephesians 2:8–9; Galatians 3:28).
+If it did, women would not be saved by God’s grace through faith.
+Unlike men, they would also have to bear children in order to know salvation.
+This not only is absurd, but it stands in direct opposition to the unambiguous teaching of Scripture (John 14:6; Ephesians 2:8–9; Galatians 3:28).